cferdinandi/bouncer/README.md

 #### `validateAll()`

 Validate all fields in a form or fieldset.
-Pass in the section as an argument.
+Pass in either a selector (string), a Nodelist or an Element as argument.
+Without passing an argument, the initial target list (selector) will be used.
 Returns an array of fields with errors.

 ```js
 // Get a fieldset